nodejs/node-addon-api/doc/threadsafe.md

 The choice between `Napi::ThreadSafeFunction` and `Napi::ThreadSafeFunctionEx`
-depends largely on how you plan to execute your native C++ code (the "callback") on the Node thread.
+depends largely on how you plan to execute your native C++ code (the "callback") on the Node.js thread.

 ### [`Napi::ThreadSafeFunction`](threadsafe_function.md)

-This API is designed without N-API 5 native support for [optional JavaScript function callback feature](https://github.com/nodejs/node/commit/53297e66cb).
+This API is designed without N-API 5 native support for [the optional JavaScript function callback feature](https://github.com/nodejs/node/commit/53297e66cb).
   `::New` methods that do not have a `Function` parameter will construct a _new_, no-op `Function` on the environment to pass to the underlying N-API